miligon/aztechsat-decoder-python/README.md

 # Telemetry decoder for the AztechSat-1

-This project was built to decode AztechSat-1 telemetry data.
-This satellite was launched in Feb 2019 by the UPAEP (Universidad Autónoma del Estado de Puebla) and reamianed functional until Dec 2021.
-The data emited by the satellite was collected and processed.
-An analysis about the collected data was published on: https://doi.org/10.3390/aerospace10110973
+This project was developed to decode AztechSat-1 telemetry data.
+The satellite was launched in February 2019 by UPAEP (Universidad Autónoma del Estado de Puebla) and remained functional until December 2021.
+The emitted data from the satellite was collected and processed.
+An analysis of the collected data was published and can be consulted here: https://doi.org/10.3390/aerospace10110973

 AztechSat-1: https://www.n2yo.com/satellite/?s=45261